 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

 Container for the parameters to the GetCelebrityRecognition operation.
-Gets the celebrity recognition results for a Rekognition Video analysis started by .
+Gets the celebrity recognition results for a Amazon Rekognition Video analysis started by .

 Celebrity recognition in a video is an asynchronous operation.
 Analysis is started